-MTP9042 Showcase Portfolio (1) This course requires students to demonstrate mastery of academic and professional goals.
-Students will gather artifacts, build, reflect upon, and publish high-quality electronic portfolios suitable for showcasing educational and professional competencies.
-This course should be taken at the end of the program.
+MTP9042 Showcase Portfolio (1) Demonstrate mastery of academic and professional goals.
+Gather artifacts, build, reflect upon, and publish high-quality electronic portfolios suitable for showcasing educational and professional competencies.
+This capstone course is taken at the end of the program.